TheGlaZer/ai-learning-platform/instructions.md

-follow theme colors in colors.ts file when generating the ui dont write inline stylings.. write styled components with meaningfull names add client side validations for forms
+follow theme colors in colors.ts file when generating the ui dont write inline stylings.. write styled components with meaningfull names add client side validations for forms every api call need to be implment in the matching client service!!!
+IMPORTANT !!!! when implment custom hook never access supabase or any backend logic.. you will always implmet a route or use existsing one and there abstrct BL logic to matching service.. dont write backend code in client side at all !!!!!

 backend rules:
 write in typescript and clean senioer level code